DiTo97/gol/README.md

 -qopt-report={0, ..., 5}
 -qopt-report-phase=vec

--g, creates symbols for debugging
+-g, creates symbols for debugging.

 -ipo, slows compilation down in exchange of an appreciable boost in performance.